 Overview

 Dataset ID WP5_3

 Dataset Title activity_recognition_MICROSEMI

 Work Package WP5

 Task / Deliverable

 Partner(s) MICROSEMI

 Data Type Derived, Synthetic data

 Format N/A

 Details

 Description A set of files pertaining the operators' activity during the execution of a task at the production line.
-Data planned to be collected via suitable sensors (e.g. RGB & Depth camera), installed on the operators' AR glasses, or/and at specific positions on the production line.
+Data planned to be collected via suitable sensors (e.g., RGB & Depth camera), installed on the operators' AR glasses, or/and at specific positions on the production line.
 Semantic segmentation will be performed in real-time in order to separate a particular object of interest (produced parts or production machines) from its background and subsequently estimate its pose.
 The objects' relative position with respect to a human operator will be recognised.
-A semantic fusion of quality control information (e.g. identified defects - defect_detection_MICROSEMI dataset, metrological measurements, operator's heart rate etc.) will be executed and propagated to the foreseen AR environment.
+A semantic fusion of quality control information (e.g., identified defects - defect_detection_MICROSEMI dataset, metrological measurements, operator's heart rate etc.) will be executed and propagated to the foreseen AR environment.

 Data Size N/A

 Status Planned

 Use in OPTIMAI To support AR functionalities (UC 2 - Production line setup- calibration).
 Specifically, for MICROSEMI: KPI-PS2.2: Reduce machine setup time by 70%.

 Use beyond OPTIMAI N/A

 Open Data

-Is the data open?
+ls the data open?
 No

 Explanation N/A

 Storage location In a server inside CERTH facilities

 Who CERTH

 Metadata N/A

 How N/A

 Increase data re-use N/A

-Ethics and Data Protection

-Personal Data The dataset includes personal data of the operators.
-There is no need or intention to process and store identification data like name, surname, contact details etc. However, considering the

-motion activities and health -related data (e.g. heart rate), suggested techniques that will be recommended in the context of WP9, will be applied.
+Ethics and Data Protection 1 Personal Data The dataset includes personal data of the operators.
+There is no need or intention to process and store identification data like name, surname, contact details etc. However, considering the motion activities and health -related data (e.g., heart rate), suggested techniques that will be recommended in the context of WP9, will be applied.
 Security Requirements CERTH will collect only the necessary data for research aims, in the context of the project.
 CERTH will apply technical, regulatory and physical security measures in order to secure the protection of personal data and prevent unauthorized access and fraudulent use.
 In addition, the security system will be periodically revised in order to incorporate technological novelties and updating methods in alignment with GDPR regulation.

 Overview

 Dataset ID WP5_4

 Dataset Title Contact Details

 Work Package WP5

 Task / Deliverable T5.3

 Partner(s) YBQ

 Data Type Project management data

 Format xls

 Details

 Description The dataset will contain partners data for project communication.

 Data are collected with direct email communication

+Data Size Data are collected with direct email communication

-Data Size
+Data Size Status Data are collected with direct email communication Established

 Status Established

-Use in OPTIMAI For the project communication of results
+Status Use in OPTIMAI Established For the project communication of results

-Use beyond OPTIMAI N/A

-Open Data

-Is the data open?
-No

 Explanation N/A

 Storage location Company internal cloud server

 Who YBQ

 Metadata N/A

 How Spreadsheet software

 Increase data re-use N/A

 Ethics and Data Protection

 Personal Data The dataset contains the email of the project partners

 Security Requirements The internal cloud is private and can only be accessed with trusted credentials

-4.6 WP6- - Decision support and system integration
+4.6 WP6 - Decision support and system integration